ROHAN0011/KodeKloud_Engineer_Task_Solutions/DevOps Engineer/Save, Load and Transfer Docker Image.md

 ```
 docker images
 ```
-NOTE: ecommerce:xfusion is given server name for my task check and change this thing as per your task in further commands
+NOTE: ecommerce:xfusion is given name for my task check and change this thing as per your task in further commands
 ```
 docker save -o /tmp/ecommerce.tar ecommerce:xfusion
 ```